Disclaimer: The Oppo UDP-205 was sent to us as a sample in exchange for our honest opinion. We thank Oppo Digital for this opportunity.

 Now, Oppo has opted into the 4K disk player market…but Oppo is Oppo.
 A mere blu-ray/4K UHD disk player just wasn’t enough.
 Nope.
 They had to go in and drop in an excellent, modern ES9038 PRO DAC chips in there…along with a slew of other amazing features and extras for sound qualities…on a video player.
 A VIDEO player.
 Are you hearing me?!

-The 205 also has very beefy, solid and weighty foundation.
+The Oppo UDP-205 also has a very beefy, solid, and weighty foundation.
 All of the connection and adapter points are excellent and I feel no jiggle or looseness at all, which is a common problem with Blu-ray players in general.